 Lucy Ladd Stratton was born in 1834 in Dalton.
 After her marriage

 to George W. Stratton, she travelled with him to Europe, where

 she spent about twenty years painting landscapes and wildflowers.
 She

 eventually returned to America, where she died at age 102.
-After her
+After her death,

-of Congress, where they are available for
+Congress, where they are available for

 viewing by appointment.